ATS Optimization

 Your Next Move

 The US job market rewards preparation over volume.
-One well-crafted, ATS-optimized resume that targets a specific role beats 50 generic applications every time.
+One well-crafted, ATS-optimized resume that targets a specific role beats 50 generic applications every single time.

 Stop guessing which keywords to use.
 Stop formatting your resume by hand.
 Stop sending applications into the ATS void.

 📋 Editorial note: This article was produced following our editorial standards.
 We research all claims independently.
-Last reviewed: June 2026.
+Last reviewed: July 2026.

 New here?
 Meet StylingCV